Welcome to the Inbound Marketing Journey

 Lead Nurturing and Marketing Automation Tie It All Together

 Not all the inquiries generated for your company’s products/services convert into sales right away.
 These inquirers do buy but at a later time.
 Most of these inquirers are in various stages of the buying journey looking for solutions and are not ready for a sales pitch.
 If these inquiries are simply passed on to salespeople for follow-up, you may be losing as many as 8 out of 10 prospects to your competitors.
 The best practice is to drive them in their buying journey with valuable insights and content, all within the realm of your expertise, through lead nurturing activities to gain their trust, make them perceive that you are an expert in the field and attract them towards you.

 Lead nurturing is the process of maintaining meaningful dialogs at the right time and building relationships with your contacts with the goal of earning their business.

 Typically, a lead-nurturing program includes meaningful letters, timely emails, articles, events, white papers and Webcasts.
 These may take the following forms:

 - Assessment checks

 - Case studies

 - Guides & whitepapers

 - Solution brochures and data sheets

-But, how do you deliver the right content at the right time?
-How do you motivate people to act?
-How do you target a specific set of audiences?
+But, how do you deliver the right content at the right time? how do you motivate people to act? how do you target a specific set of audience?
 You need to implement Marketing Automation tools to track your lead's website interactions and trigger your messages in a timely, efficient and targeted approach to connecting with your contacts.
-Marketing Automation tools help you automate and simplify marketing activities to increase marketing efficiency, build meaningful relations with contacts and grow revenue faster.
+Marketing Automation tools help you automate marketing activities so you can increase marketing efficiency, build meaningful relations with contacts and grow revenue faster.
 Common Marketing Automation Platform (MAP) features include: